 It was a fun and enjoyable learning experience that shed light on things I wouldn’t have thought about.

 I am so glad I took this course because what I initially thought schools would want as a portfolio is not actually what they are looking for.
 This course gave me the skills to expand on my ideas and develop a narrative for my drawings, which was very helpful.

 I took Lab 101 as a way to explore architecture and enjoyed that course so much I decided to take Lab 103 as well.
 I signed up for the labs expecting it to be an enjoyable experience, but I learned so much and had a better time than expected!
 The instructors were great too, and made the experience more enjoyable as well!

-Emphasis on domestic scale, drawing techniques, physical modeling, and portfolio preparation
+Emphasis on human scale, multi-media drawing techniques, architectural conventions, and some physical modeling

 Each day will be dedicated to a specific theme that will culminate in a final exhibition of your projects.
 There will also be an opportunity to learn about Carleton University’s application process and a workshop in portfolio preparation.

 $700 +HST (on-campus)

 Architecture Drawing Sets